Ksamgit/NETWORKWALKS-KUGBE-B083-WK1-PM1-CYBERSECURITY--LAB-SETUP/README.md

 - The Kali network interface was active.
 - The correct IP address was assigned.
 - The virtual gateway was reachable.
-- Internet connectivity was available.
+- Internet connectivity was active.

 ---